 - The Rocket Hideout is pretty straightforward in regards to the puzzles.
 Keep the alarm on if you want to farm EXP though.
 You can catch the 3 Level 23 Electrode you’re assigned to fight by the way.
 Same goes for the “Trap” Pokemon on the previous floor.

 - As soon as you leave the Gym, Professor Elm will call you.
-Something about a Radio Broadcast?
+Something about a strange Radio Broadcast coming from Goldenrod City?
 You get there to find out Team Rocket took over the city while you were busy with Pryce.
 First stop is the third floor of the Radio Tower.
 Part of the floor is blocked off so go up the remaining stairs to confront the Rockets there.
 You’ll be told the real director, who has the keycard needed to proceed is being held underground.
 Head there and fight your way to the bottom.
-3×3 puzzle the key to move forward is to flip the switches in order from left to right.
+When you get to the 3×3 grid-like puzzle, the key to move forward is to flip the switches in order from left to right.

 Goldenrod City to Blackthorn City

 - Blackthorn City has a Move Deleter.
 In Crystal and the remakes, the Mover Relearner is in the same house.
-If you want a Pokemon to remember a move it forgot in the 2nd Gen, you will have to use the Poke Transporter App to send it to the 7th Gen games (being mindful the transfer is one-way).
+If you want a Pokemon to remember a move it forgot in the 2nd Gen, you will have to bring the Move Relearner 2 Tiny Mushrooms or one Big Mushroom.
+Otherwise, you can use the Poke Transporter App to send it to the 7th Gen games (being mindful the transfer is one-way).

 - Clair trolls the hell out of you after you curb-stomp her, telling you to go in the Dragon’s Den behind the Gym to prove yourself worthy.
 After you finally get the 8th Badge, start putting together your team for the journey to the Pokemon League.